omnunum/harmonic/README.md

   - (send inital data to pipe) `./load_data.sh`
   - (start REST API to query database) `uvicorn api.main:fast_api --port $API_PORT --reload`

-## Points of Interest
-- The ingestion service is run from `services/ingest.py`
-- The data model is defined in `dbschema/default.esdl`
-- The two exposed api endpoints are in `api/people.py` and `api/companies.py`
-- An additional data file is in `data/21 Persons.json` so we can have some names for the people
-- The script to stream in the initial data is `load_data.sh`

 ## Deliverables
 ### Required